StringBottle/brg-shoe-disp-monit/README.md

 # Automated Anomaly Detection of Bridge Shoe Displacement

-This repository is for development of automated anomaly detection of bridge shoe displacement by Smart Structures and Systems Laboratory at University of Seoul.
+This repository is for development of automated bridge shoe displacement anomaly detection by Smart Structures and Systems Laboratory at University of Seoul.

 ## Installation